List of submarine topographical features: List of oceanic trenches

 The following is a list of the deepest parts of the Earth's oceans and seas (all depths are measured from sea level):

-Entries marked with * are the deepest parts of their respective water bodies, but are not oceanic trenches.

 Oceanic plateau

 An oceanic plateau is a large, relatively flat submarine region that rises well above the level of the ambient seabed.
 While many oceanic plateaus are composed of continental crust, and often form a step interrupting the continental slope, some plateaus are undersea remnants of large igneous provinces.
 Continental crust has the highest amount of silicon (such rock is called felsic).
 Oceanic crust has a smaller amount of silicon (mafic rock).

 The anomalous volcanism associated with the formation of oceanic plateaux at the time of the Cenomanian–Turonian boundary (90.4 million years) ago may have been responsible for the environmental disturbances that occurred at that time.
 The physical manifestations of this were elevated atmospheric and oceanic temperatures, a significant sea-level transgression, and a period of widespread anoxia, leading to the extinction of 26% of all genera.
 These eruptions would also have resulted in the emission of large quantities of carbon dioxide into the atmosphere, leading to global warming.
 Additionally, the emission of sulfur monoxide, hydrogen sulfide, carbon monoxide, and halogens into the oceans would have made seawater more acidic resulting in the dissolution of carbonate, and further release of CO_{2}.
 This runaway greenhouse effect was probably put into reverse by the decline of the anomalous volcanic activity and by increased CO_{2}-driven productivity in oceanic surface waters, leading to increased organic carbon burial, black shale deposition, anoxia and mass extinction in the ocean basins.